cdimascio/express-openapi-validator/README.md

 ## Example: Multiple Validators and API specs

 It may be useful to serve multiple APIs with separate specs via single service.
-An exampe might be an API that serves both `v1` and `v2` from the samee service.
-The sample code below show how one might accomplish this.
+An example might be an API that serves both `v1` and `v2` from the same service.
+The sample code below shows how one might accomplish this.

 See complete [example](https://github.com/cdimascio/express-openapi-validator/tree/master/examples/2-standard-multiple-api-specs)